 1808 "5th Symphony" The one with the Da da da daa bit -those famous opening bars are Morse for "V" for victory.
 Beethoven described the start of this symphony as "death knocking upon the door".
 Its premiere in Vienna featured the first ever known use of trombone in an orchestra.
 The work was dedicated to Prince Lobkowitz and Count Raswnovsky and it’s theme was of an individual overcoming all the trials that fate can bring.

-1810 "Für Elise" This piano piece was dedicated by Beethoven to Therese Malfatti (1792–1851), with whom he was in love.
+1810 "Für Elise" This piano piece was composed by Beethoven on April 27, 1810, and dedicated by him to Therese Malfatti (1792–1851), with whom he was in love.
 But the publisher misread Beethoven’s untidy scrawl of "Fur Teresa" and to this day it's known as "Für Elise."

 1814 Fidelio Beethoven's only opera, it was actually first produced in a three-act version at Vienna's Theater an Der Wien, on November 20, 1805.
 The composer kept fiddling with Fidelio until the performance at the Kärntnertortheater on May 23, 1814.
 Incidentally a 17-year-old Franz Schubert was in the audience, having sold his school books to obtain a ticket.
 The opera tells the story of a wife who dressed as a female jailer so she could join her husband in prison.